 Current Routing Protocols

 OSPF requires routers to disseminate link state information to all routers in the network.
 All routers populate a link state databases (LSDB) and then compute the Dijkstra tree to populate the routing table with the shortest path to reach other routers in the network.
 OSPF uses path cost as the metric to build the shortest path Disjktra tree.
 To scale, OSPF requires large networks be segmented into areas, to limit the flooding and tree construction to an area.
 The use of only technical metrics to construct the Dijkstra tree and areas to limit flooding makes OSPF unsuitable for in inter-AS routing.
-BGP uses a path vector approach, which is more scalable than link state routing and is used for inter-AS routing.
+BGP uses a path vector approach to route discovery, which is more scalable than link state routing and is used for inter-AS routing.
 BGP sends discovery messages to determine an AS path to distant networks.
 As the number of networks or AS increase, the routing table size increases.
 BGP routers cope with this over- load as they have powerful CPUs and fiber to handle route discovery.
 BGP allows Internet Service Provider (ISP) specific attributes (to capture business relationships) in defining an

 AS path to a destination AS.

-At the border routers connecting two AS, OSPF is used to populate routing tables for intra-AS operations for commu- nicating between networks internal to the AS. eBGP running in the two border routers at the two AS, will exchange the networks (populated by OSPF) that each AS wishes to an- nounce to its neighbor AS. iBGP is not considered, as we limit our study to two AS.
+At the border routers connecting two AS, OSPF is used to populate routing tables for intra-AS operations for commu- nicating between networks internal to the AS. eBGP running in the two border routers at the two AS, will exchange the networks (populated by OSPF) that each AS wishes to an- nounce to its neighbor AS.
 We do not include iBGP as it is not used in this study.

 Intra-AS EIBP

 Networks are designed around a modular architecture to make them scalable and easy to trouble shoot.
 EIBP exploits the structure in network architectures to auto-assign ad- dresses to routers in the network.
 EIBP can use virtual struc- tures super-imposed on the physical network structure.
 EIBP captures the relative position of a router in the network struc- ture into a routable address and uses this information to route packets.
 EIBP thus introduces a new auto-addressing scheme that does not require route discovery.
-Routers running EIBP acquire multiple routable addresses to provide immediate fallback paths in the event of a main path failure.
+Routers running EIBP acquire multiple routable addresses to provide immediate fallback paths in the event of a path failure.
 EIBP does not use IP addresses.
-Hence, for backward compatibility with IP, it operates at layer 2.5 in parallel with IP at layer 3.
+For backward compatibility with IP, it operates at layer 2.5 in parallel with IP at layer 3.
 EIBP forwards traffic between end IP systems and networks by encapsulating them in EIBP headers, which use the EIBP, assigned routable addresses.

 To introduce the new EIBP inter-AS operations, it is nec- essary to understand EIBP intra-AS operations.
 Hence, in section 3, we briefly describe EIBP intra-AS operations [13] and some recent enhancements.